Test code: WE0101

 Whole Exome test is available with TAT of 8-10 weeks.

-We utilize high-quality exome capture technology (Agilent SureSelect V6) and next-generation sequencing methods to obtain clinical-grade WES data, maximizing coverage of clinically relevant genes.
+We utilize whole exome capture technology and Next-Generation Sequencing methods to obtain clinical-grade WES data, maximizing coverage of clinically relevant genes.

 - Highly uniform sequencing depth across all protein-coding genes of the genome

-- Mean sequencing coverage on average 148x, we guarantee at least 100x
+- Mean sequencing coverage on average 174x at guaranteed 100M sequencing reads

-- On average, 98.9 % of base pairs in RefSeq genes’ coding regions covered at least 15x
+- On average, 99.4 % of base pairs in genes’ coding regions and selected intronic variants covered at least 20x

 - Highly sensitive and specific detection of single-nucleotide variants and indels

-- 99.5% sensitivity and >99.99% specificity for single-nucleotide variant detection within coding regions of RefSeq genes.
+- 99.7% sensitivity and >99.99% specificity for single-nucleotide variant detection within coding regions of genes and selected intronic variants.

-- 97.2% sensitivity and >99.99% specificity for indel detection within coding regions of RefSeq genes.
+- 97.0% sensitivity and >99.99% specificity for indel detection within coding regions of genes and selected intronic variants.

-- Deletions up to 35bp detected, insertions up to 27bp
+- Deletions up to 220bp detected, insertions up to 221bp

 - Assay performs with high precision